Century type family: Digital variants

 A digital version named Benton Modern Text was first prepared by Font Bureau for the Boston Globe and the Detroit Free Press.
 It was designed by Tobias Frere-Jones and is based on Century Expanded, but the accompanying italic and bold are based upon Century Schoolbook and were designed by Richard Lipton and Christian Schwartz.
 Benton Modern was released in two optical sizes: text for general use and display for large text sizes.
 Font Bureau had already digitised as a separate project Century Bold Condensed on its own, intending it particularly for newspaper headlines.

 Century Oldstyle

 Century Oldstyle was released at a time when heavier faces with bracketed serifs were returning to vogue.
-The faces, all of which were designed by Benton and issued by A.T.F., were issued over a period of six years.
+The faces, all designed by Benton, were issued by A.T.F. over a period of six years.
 Century Oldstyle is Linn Boyd Benton's and Morris Fuller Benton's renovation of Phemister's Miller & Richard Old Style for ATF (also known as Bookman Oldstyle) forty-five years later, using the Century name for marketing purposes.
 Despite the name it is not purely an old-style serif font (the type of metal type used before around 1750), but retains many more modern characteristics such as its curling capital Q.